Work Environment

 • Career Orientation

 The top scoring candidates at the interview will then be called to attend a full medical examination.
-In conjunction with this all candidates will be security vetted by An Garda Síochána.
+In conjunction with this, all candidates will be security vetted by An Garda Síochána.

-Candidates will be required to pass both the medical examination and security vetting to be considered for induction.
-Award of a place in a Recruit Class The candidates who finished at the top of the competitions order of merit will then be offered a place in the Recruit Class they applied for.
+Award of a place in a Recruit Class: The candidates who finished at the top of the competitions order of merit will then be offered a place in the Recruit Class they applied for.

 Training

-Naval Service Recruit Training (18 Weeks) The Recruit Training Syllabus is designed to produce a physically fit, disciplined and motivated Seaman with basic military skills.
+Naval Service Recruit Training (22 Weeks): The Recruit Training Syllabus is designed to produce a physically fit, disciplined and motivated Seaman with basic military skills.

 Naval Recruit training is the foundation of military training.
 It is followed by Specialist Branch Training courses.